aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ﻿---
-title: Working with Images – Aspose.Words for Java
+title: Working with Images in Java
 articleTitle: Working with Images
 linktitle: Working with Images
 type: docs